parmigggiana/polito-task-arithmetic/README.md

 ```

 ### Dataset
-Download to your disk/drive the datasets from the provided drive folder (see project report).
-Then, unzip them to some location.
+Download to your disk/drive the datasets from the provided [drive folder](https://drive.google.com/drive/folders/1BiK9sYyTslcxQQoS3vZGF02hRg6OQpR4).
+Then, unzip them to `data/`.

 At this point you should be able to run and edit the base code provided.